LightForm-group/datalight/docs/source/reqzenodo.rst

 .. warning::
     This token will be given only **one time** so please copy it somewhere you can keep it.
-If you already have installed *datalight* you can provide the token at usage time.
+If you already have installed *datalight* you can provide the token the first time you are using it.
 This token will be saved in a read-only file in the user directory for future usage.